Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Quotients of and the classification of vertex algebras of type

 \section{Quotients of $\cW(c,\lambda)$ and the classification of vertex algebras of type $\cW(2,3,\dots, N)$}

-As we have seen, any simple vertex algebra generated by a Virasoro field and a weight $3$ primary field $W^3$ satisfying some natural conditions, is a quotient of $\cW^I_R(c,\lambda)$ for some $I$ and $R$.
+As we have seen, any simple vertex algebra of type $\cW(2,3,\dots, N)$ for some $N$, which is generated by a Virasoro field and a weight $3$ primary field $W^3$, and satisfies some natural conditions, is a quotient of $\cW^I_R(c,\lambda)$ for some $I$ and $R$.
 This reduces the classification of vertex algebras with these properties to the classification of ideals $I \subseteq \mathbb{C}[c,\lambda]$ such that $\cW^I(c,\lambda)$ is not simple.
+In this section, we restrict to the case where $I = (p)$ for some irreducible $p \in \mathbb{C}[c,\lambda]$, so that $\cW^I_R(c,\lambda)$ is a one-parameter vertex algebra in the sense that $R$ has Krull dimension $1$.
+Later, in Section \ref{section:coincidences} we will consider the case where $I$ is a maximal ideal.